 Version Number 1

 Location Guidance for Schools Volume 1 Section 5b

 Author HR Advisory - Support Services for Education (SSE)

-Published 1 September 2017
+Published September 2021

-SSE Review Date July - September 2018
+Review Date September 2022

 Effective Date Formal Adoption by school

 Consultation This Policy has been prepared and agreed in consultation with the recognised Somerset County Trade Unions.
 As a result Schools are only required to consult individually prior to the adoption of the Appraisal policy if they are making amendments.
 NOTE: You are not required to consult on the whole appraisal policy each year (although you may wish to do so), you are only required to consult on any changes that were not formally adopted in the previous policy.
-For 2017/18 the only changes made through this document relate to the dates refered to (i.e. references made to 2017 STPCD rather than 2016).